OriolFilter/Elphelt/Mu/Slayer/Punishes/README.md

 ##### w.o Shotgun

 - IBing will facilitate the timing, but it's not required, certainly facilitates everything.
-- Dash momentum and being point blank with slayer is required if `2S` will be used in the combo, as otherwise `2D` will wiff.
+- Dash momentum and being point-blank spacing with slayer is required if `2S` will be used in the combo, as otherwise `2D` will wiff, therefore, if not sure if the conditions are met, just skipp 2S altogether.
+- We can also throw for sideswap (or metered throw corner combo)

 The base route would be as:
 > 66 > c.S > f.S > (2S >) 2D